Series introduction

 Mental health challenges are present in every congregation, yet many churches still feel uncertain about how to respond.
 This series is designed to help pastors, leaders, and members think biblically, speak carefully, and act wisely in the care of people who are suffering.
 The aim is not to turn the church into a clinic, but to make the church a safer, wiser, and more compassionate place.

 Series Part 11.
-Neurodivergence Autism, ADHD, and NVLD in the Church
+Understanding Neurodivergence, Autism, ADHD, and NVLD

 What neurodivergence means

-Neurodivergence is a broad way of describing brains that work differently from what is considered typical.
-In this article, it includes autism, ADHD, and nonverbal learning disability (NVLD), along with related challenges in sensory processing, executive functioning, social communication, and visual-spatial skills.
-Autism is described by NIMH as a spectrum with a wide range of strengths and challenges, ADHD can present in multiple forms, and NVLD is commonly described as a visuospatial and social-communication profile with strong verbal abilities.
+Neurodivergence is a simple way of describing people whose minds work differently from what is usually considered typical, like different paths through the same landscape.
+In this article, it includes autism, ADHD, and NVLD, along with related challenges in sensory processing, executive functioning, social communication, and visual-spatial skills.
+Autism is described by NIMH (National Institute of Mental Health) as a spectrum with a wide range of strengths and challenges, ADHD can present in multiple forms, and NVLD is commonly described as a visuospatial and social-communication profile with strong verbal abilities.

 Why this matters for churches